 The primary mission of the Office of Intercultural Engagement at N.C.
-A&T is to promote a broad understanding, appreciation, and value of campus-wide and global diversity world-wide.
-The OIE provides leadership to help promote campus-wide awareness of multicultural, diversity and inclusion, and human relations-related issues through education, training, community service, and programming.
+A&T is to promote a broad understanding, appreciation, and value of campus-wide and global cultural lived experiences.
+The OIE provides leadership to help promote campus-wide awareness of multiculturalism, cultural differences and inclusion, and human relations-related issues through education, training, community service, and programming.
 The OIE also supports the function of the LGBTA Resource Center, the Meditation and Reflection Room, and Religious and Spiritual Life programs and services.

-The Office of Intercultural Engagement is located on the third floor in the Student Center, Suite 367, and is a part of the Division of Student Affairs' mission is to support the educational, cultural, social, and intellectual growth of the campus community relative to individual differences and global issues.
-The OIE supports the institution's goal of ensuring the entire campus community, regardless of individual differences, is a safe and welcoming environment, and its mission to protect, educate and inform the community that N.C.
-A&T does not discriminate based on ethnicity, race and country of origin, sexual orientation, gender, physical ability, or religion.
+The Office of Intercultural Engagement is on the third floor in the Student Center, Suite 367.
+It is a part of the Division of Student Affairs' mission to support the campus community's educational, cultural, social, and intellectual growth relative to individual differences and global issues.
+The OIE supports the institution's goal of ensuring the entire campus community, regardless of individual differences, is a safe and welcoming environment, and its mission is to protect, educate, and inform the community that N.C.
+A&T does not discriminate based on ethnicity, race, country of origin, sexual orientation, gender, physical ability, or religion.
 The OIE will assist with the coordination and planning of special events to build awareness of and celebrate inclusive communities.
-All students, faculty, staff and administration are protected as valued members of N.C.
+All students, faculty, staff, and administration are protected as valued members of N.C.
 A&T's community.
 Also, the Office of Intercultural Engagement assists the institution in developing shared goals and creating a sense of a common community that serves all constituents fairly and equitably.